Xilinx/XRT/src/runtime_src/doc/toc/nagios_plugin.rst

 For more information on Nagios click `here <https://www.nagios.org/>`_.

-The plugin places text into the standard output that can be parsed by a Nagios XL database or displayed by a Nagios Core instance.
+The plugin places the requested device report text in a JSON format into the standard output.

-When invoking the plugin through nagios please use the xrt nagios script in the same directory to properly setup all environmental variables.

-The current information returned by the tool is a device's :
-    - Mechanical data
-    - Thermal data
-    - Memory data
-    - Electrical data

 **Options**: These are the options can be used.

- - ``--help`` : Get help message

  - The ``--device`` (or ``-d``) specifies the target device to query for data

     - <user bdf> :  The Bus:Device.Function of the device of interest

+- The ``--report`` (or ``-r``) switch can be used to view specific report(s) of interest from the following options

+    - See :ref:`xbutil examine report options <xbutil_report_label>` for a list of valid reports

 **Example commands**

 .. code-block:: shell

-     xrt_nagios_plugin --device 0000:b3:00.1
+     ./nagios_plugin.sh --device 0000:b3:00.1 --report platform
+     ./nagios_plugin.sh -d b3:00 -r platform